I’ve been learning Chinese with my daughter for the past few years, and we finally have what I have been searching for this whole time!

 7. Comparison to other Chinese reading pens

 - Better Chinese offers a reading pen system retailing at $440.
-I really dislike the cartoonish illustrations are cartoonish (I prefer Le Le’s pencil illustrations), and only 104 story books are included.
+I really dislike the cartoon illustrations (which are inferior to Le Le’s pencil illustrations), and only 104 story books are included.
 However, the potential benefits include 36 songs (which we don’t need since we has plenty of music already) and their package includes an app with animated stories (we already have plenty of YouTube options and are trying to minimize screentime).
 You can see a product demonstration here

 - 爱看屋儿童早教点读笔学习机 is available at Taobao and includes various simplified Chinese books and some English books.
 Many of the books are baby board books that we don’t need, and I was uncomfortable about warranty support with a Taobao product.